browserengineering/book/book/animations.md

 GPU can run one of them *in parallel* for each pixel, and this parallelism is why GPU raster is usually much faster than CPU raster.

-At a high level, the steps to raster and draw using the GPU are generally:[^gpu-variations]
+At a high level, the steps to raster and draw using the GPU are:[^gpu-variations]

 [^gpu-variations]: These steps vary a bit in the details by GPU architecture.